TBFY/knowledge-graph/python-scripts/README.md

 3. `enrich_json.py`: Enriches the JSON data files downloaded in steps 1 and 2, e.g. adding new properties to support the mapping to RDF.
 The output folder of this script is input to the 4th step.
 4. `json2xml.py`: Converts the JSON data files from step 3 into corresponding XML data files.
 Due to limitations in JSONPath, i.e., lack of operations for accessing parent or sibling nodes from a given node, we prefer to use [XPath](https://www.w3schools.com/xml/xpath_syntax.asp) as the query language in RML.
 The output folder of this script is input to the 5th step.
 5. `xml2rdf.py`: Runs RML Mapper on the enriched XML data files from step 4 and produces N-Triples files.
 The script requires an RML folder which contains the [RML Mapper v4.5.1 release file](https://github.com/RMLio/rmlmapper-java/releases/tag/v4.5.1) and the [RML mapping files](https://github.com/TBFY/knowledge-graph/tree/master/rml-mappings).
+6. `publish_rdf.py`: Publishes the RDF (N-Triples) files from step 5 to [Apache Jena Fuseki](https://jena.apache.org/documentation/fuseki2/index.html) and [Apache Jena TBD](https://jena.apache.org/documentation/tdb/index.html).
+Jena TDB is used as the triplestore for the TBFY Knowledge Graph (KG) RDF dataset.
+Jena Fuseki provides a SPARQL endpoint to the TBFY KG.

 Configuration parameters for the four scripts are set in the `config.py` file.